TritonDataCenter/smartos-docs/docs/pxe-booting-smartos.md

 - `smartos=`: If set true and `/usbkey/shadow` is present, it will use the root password within `/usbkey/shadow`
 - `root_shadow=`: A root password hash as would be found in /etc/shadow.
-If present, and "smartos=" is not present, this will override the default platform password in `/usbkey/shadow`
+If present, and `smartos=` is not present, this will override the default platform password in `/usbkey/shadow`
 - `hostname=`: Set the hostname
 - `noimport=true`: Don't import the Zpool